Lego Star Wars: The Complete Saga: Gameplay

+While successfully progressing through each episode, players are also collecting Gold Bricks.
+In all versions of the game except for the Nintendo DS version, there are 160 gold bricks to collect; 120 of these are for the main levels.
+There are three for each of the levels.
+One is for completing the level in story mode, the second is for achieving "True Jedi" status by collecting a certain amount of studs/coins, and the third is by collecting 10 LEGO "minikit" canisters, which are hidden across the level.
+The additional gold bricks can be collected after completing the other bonus levels.
+Players can collect 20 gold bricks for completing the Bounty Hunter missions, which involve capturing key figures of the Old Republic and Rebellion for Jabba the Hutt.
+There are 6 further gold bricks for completing the bonus missions (10 in the iOS version) and another 14 available to purchase at the Cantina (8 in the iOS version).
+For iOS, there are 200 Gold Bricks overall with an additional gold brick available for each level with the completion of a challenge mode where the player must find the 10 hidden blue Minikits in 20 minutes.
+The iOS version also offers 12 gold bricks by completing the arcade games in the lobby.

 New additions to The Complete Saga include a 2-player Battle Arena mode called "Arcade Mode", new Minikit vehicle bonus missions, the red power bricks from Lego Star Wars II: The Original Trilogy returning and being incorporated into the prequel trilogy levels, and 10 additional bounty hunter missions add new challenges to the Prequel trilogy portions originally seen in Lego Star Wars: The Video Game.

 The Episodes I, II, and III levels have been updated so that characters can build and ride vehicles, wear helmets and gain access to bounty hunter and Stormtrooper areas.
 Prequel trilogy characters now have the ability to dodge blaster fire and have their own special melee attack (for example, Chewbacca rips off arms).
 New Force moves were added, Force Lightning and Force Choke.
 New characters have also been added, bringing the total up to 128.
 Indiana Jones is an unlockable playable character to foreshadow and promote Lego Indiana Jones: The Original Adventures.